tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_bad_getting_started_tutorials.md

 {% include random_ad1.html %}

 Testing docs against users isn't usually something tech writers do, though most admit it would be a good idea.
 User testing usually comes in the form of feedback to product teams, support cases, or through training sessions where users provide feedback in real-time.

+{: .takeaway}
-But if we want to make getting started tutorials a better experience, we should ask a few engineers (preferably not on the product team) to spend an hour or so going through the getting started tutorial.
+If you want to make getting started tutorials a better experience, ask a few engineers (preferably not on the product team) to spend an hour or so going through the getting started tutorial.
 Unlike other content in docs that might require more setup and context, the getting started tutorial is supposed to be self-contained, short, and accessible to a new user.
 It's the perfect type of documentation to test.